 This critique by Cherise Burda of Ryerson University, one of the Toronto line’s few regular riders, pretty much sums up why the Toronto Union Pearson Express is doing so poorly: Fares too high (CAD $27.50 one way) for a line that just doesn’t connect the airport to enough places.
-She also shares this very useful table from the recent Pearson Connects study, a transport plan for Toronto’s main airport by Urban Strategies, Inc. Focus on the four columns at the right.

-Do you think that specialized airport express trains are the key to high transit mode share to an airport?
+Do you think that specialized airport trains are the key to high transit mode share to an airport?
 Think again.
-What matters is not just the train to downtown, but the whole transit network and the airport’s position in it.
+What matters is not just the service to downtown, but the whole transit network and the airport’s position in it.
 Where can you get to on that network, and how soon?
 (A true assessment of this issue would have included bus services too, of course.)
 London’s Heathrow, for example, has a high-fare express train very much like Toronto’s, but it also has a slower train that makes more stops for a lower fare, and a subway line that makes even more stops and serves even more places.
 Those lines connect to more services, and are therefore more useful to far more people.

 Basic math: 1000 airport employees using an airport service every day are more ridership than 100,000 air travelers using it, on average, maybe a couple of times a year.

 This is the simple reason that airport transit politics are so frustrating.
 Everyone wants to believe in transit to the airport, because they might ride it a few times a year.
 But to create a great airport train (or bus) for air travelers, you have to make it useful to airport employees too That generally means a service that’s an integral part of the regional transit network, not a specialized airport train.